Changdao/Changdao.github.io/_posts/2015-05-31-AngularJS-NodeJS-Thoughts.markdown

 ## As possible as you can, make the web app only one AngularJS APP
-  This can contribute moare benefits:
+  That can contribute many benefits:

     1. PageState could be rememberred;
     2. Less files
     3. Easy to reuse existing code.

 ## REST api utilize the Query
-  I mean that you could use such style request:
+  It's suggested to design requests in such style:

     GET /hotel?query=luxury&page=3&nPerPage=10

-  Then both your query code on AngularJS and Sequelize/Mongoose code in nodeJS will all be shorter.
+  Then both your query code of AngularJS and Sequelize/Mongoose code in nodeJS will all be shorter.

 ##To be continued